Treeki/MarioUnmaker/FormatNotes.md

-Some notes on the Super Mario Maker '.cdt' level format, collected through reverse-engineering of the version 1.01 game executable.
+Some notes on the Super Mario Maker '.cdt' level format, collected through reverse-engineering of the version 1.01 game executable and careful examination of level files.
+Thanks to RoadrunnerWMC for additional work investigating files.

 Not guaranteed to be correct, a lot of these field purposes are just educated guesses.